 For comfort, Giro gives you 3 different height adjustments from which to choose.

 Sometimes during a ride, you may feel that you need to fix the fit, so Giro has made it simple with its one-handed dial system, simply ‘click’ your way to the perfect fit.

-The good fit is also ensured by the inner cradle which rests over the top of your head and forehead, which also assists in air flow.
+The good fit is also ensured by the inner cradle which rests over the top of your head and forehead, which also assists in airflow.

 As an added perk, the Giro’s own removable, antibacterial padding uses its very own X-Static Technology weaves silver threads through the fabric, to keep you padded, and comfortable, while preventing bacteria from heat and sweat causing an unpleasant odor.

 With it’s Wind Tunnel Ventilation system, giving you 6 internal channeling vents, consistent airflow is guaranteed.
-Fresh air is drawn in as you ride, and circulates around your head ensuring you won’t overheat in the hot sun.
+Fresh air is drawn in as you ride, and circulate around your head ensuring you won’t overheat in the hot sun.

 As for weight, this protective, durable helmet weighs in at a very light 240 for the medium size.
 Sizes include Medium (55 to 59) and Large, (59 to 63).
 We like the Giro Air Attack cycling helmet and consider it an excellent all-purpose cycling helmet.

-Standout Features and Pros of the Giro Air Attack
+Standout Features and Pros

 - In-mold polycarbonate shell for durability and solid protection.